Periodic Inspection Information

 The fee schedule associated with the online application can be found in the attachments below.

 Your current Periodic Inspection Report should be posted in a conspicuous place within the structure it pertains to.
-If there is not one posted on your property you can call the office at 508-699-0110 and ask if the property has a current inspection.
+If there is not one posted on your property you can call the office at 508-699-0100 ext.
+2527 and ask if the property has a current inspection.

 Please be advised that noncompliance with this initiative may result in fines of up to $1000, pursuant to MGL Chapter 143, Section 94(a) and 780 CMR, Section 114.4 - Violation / Penalties.